MBAigner/PDFContentConverter/README.md

 * ```x1page```: Right x page coordinate
 * ```y0page```: Top y page coordinate
 * ```y1page```: Bottom y page coordinate

+Both are returned in a dictionary.
+The dataframe is stored as "content", the page characteristics as "media_boxes"

 ## Future Work